 Jackfruit is definitely an intimidating fruit!
-It’s appearance is jurassic, as I have heard it described, and it is the largest born tree fruit in the world.
+Its appearance is Jurassic, as I have heard it described, and it is the largest born tree fruit in the world.
 Did you know that they are capable of reaching 100 pounds?
-Oh what I would do for 100 pounds of jackfruit 🙂 But have no fear, Sweet Simple Vegan is here to help you cut through your very first jackfruit at home!I only discovered about three years ago at my local asian market, but it has been a favorite in my household ever since.
+Oh, what I would do for 100 pounds of jackfruit 🙂 But have no fear, Sweet Simple Vegan is here to help you cut through your very first jackfruit at home!I only discovered about three years ago at my local Asian market, but it has been a favorite in my household ever since.

-I ended up buying the other half of the jackfruit that he cut, and bringing it home to my family to experience.
-What the worker did not inform me, however, was that the jackfruit was full of latex (its ‘sap’), and that opening it at home without any prior experience would turn out to be a nightmare.
+I ended up buying the other half of the jackfruit that he cut and bringing it home to my family to experience.
+What the worker did not inform me, however, was that the jackfruit was full of latex (its ‘sap’) and that opening it at home without any prior experience would turn out to be a nightmare.
 I got the goo everywhere, and did not know how to take it off!
 After a google search (of course), we found that coconut oil would do the trick in removing the latex.

 That first jackfruit that I had tried was the only latex nightmare that I experienced.
 All of the jackfruits that I had cut into following that one were never as latex-filled because I cut the fruit at peak ripeness.
-I have been told that it is dependent on the ripeness of the jackfruit, which I now from experience can confirm as true.
-After that day, I come prepared, and developed the method that I am sharing with you today.
+I have been told that it is dependent on the ripeness of the jackfruit, which I know from experience can confirm as true.
+After that day, I come prepared and developed the method that I am sharing with you today.